piousbox/nedge_rest_mock/README.md

 Then, checkout this repo to /var/www/html:

- cd /var/www ; rm -rf html ; git clone <this-repo> ; mv <this-repo> html
+ cd /var/www ; mv html html-old ; git clone <this-repo> ; mv <this-repo> html

-This makes the API endpoints available as static json, which works acts as a mock.
+This makes the API endpoints available as static json, which acts as a mock.